Cruciform: Cruciform architectural plan

 In churches that are not oriented with the altar at the geographical east end, it is usual to refer to the altar end as "liturgical east" and so forth.

 Methodist tabernacles also have a cruciform shape.

-Another example of ancient cruciform architecture can be found in Herod's temple, the second Jewish temple.

 Cruciform DNA

 DNA can undergo transitions to form a cruciform shape, including a structure called a Holliday junction.
 This structure is important for the critical biological processes of DNA recombination and repair mutations that occur in the cell.

 Cruciform joint

 A cruciform joint is a specific joint in which four spaces are created by the welding of three plates of metal at right angles.

 Cruciform manuscript

 A cruciform manuscript was a form of Anglo-Saxon / Insular manuscript written with the words in a block shaped like a cross.

 Cruciform melody

 In music, a melody of four pitches where a straight line drawn between the outer pair bisects a straight line drawn between the inner pair, thus forming a cross.
 In its simplest form, the cruciform melody is a changing tone, where the melody ascends or descends by step, skips below or above the first pitch, then returns to the first pitch by step.
 Often representative of the Christian cross, such melodies are cruciform in their retrogrades or inversions.
 Johann Sebastian Bach, whose last name may be represented in tones through a musical cryptogram known as the BACH motif that is a cruciform melody, employed the device extensively.
 The subject of the fugue in c-sharp minor from The Well-Tempered Clavier Book I is cruciform.
 See also: Cross motif.